Skip to main content

 Fourth, the full reward must be available to all similarly situated individuals.
 This is where the concept of a “reasonable alternative standard” comes into play.
 If it is unreasonably difficult or medically inadvisable for an individual to meet the program’s standard, the plan must make available a reasonable alternative.

 For example, if a program rewards employees for achieving a certain BMI, an individual with a medical condition that makes this difficult must be offered another way to earn the reward, such as following a prescribed diet plan or working with a health coach.
-Finally, the plan must disclose the availability of a in all materials that describe the terms of the program.
+Finally, the plan must disclose the availability of a reasonable alternative standard in all materials that describe the terms of the program.

 HIPAA Compliance Checks for Wellness Programs